MorganR/epd-waveshare-async/README.md

 To start, this library will only support the display(s) I am actively testing with it.
 Once in a stable state, contributions for more displays will be welcome.

+## Samples

+Sample code should exist for each display driver, to both demonstrate its use and to act as a test case that can be easily run.
+These live in the `samples` folder, with one subfolder per microcontroller.
+A sample just needs to be provided for at least one microcontroller per display driver.

 ## Developing

 ### Set up